drasticactions/niconico.net/README.md

 ### Getting Started

-NicoNico.net is a Profile 111 PCL.
-It _should_ just work in most projects, including WinRT, Xamarin.iOS and Xamarin.Android, and .Net 4.5+.
+NicoNico.net is .NET Standard 2.0.
 Currently the only dependency is Json.Net.

 You can download the Nuget version of the package [here](https://www.nuget.org/packages/NicoNico.Net)